2006 Viva World Cup

 The 2006 Viva World Cup was the first Viva World Cup, an association football tournament for states, minorities, stateless peoples and regions unaffiliated with FIFA, which took place in Occitania from 20 November 2006 to 24 November 2006.

-Tournament Background
+Tournament background

-The Inaugural Tournament
+The inaugural tournament

 In April 2005, the NF-Board announced that Turkish Republic of Northern Cyprus had been chosen to host the inaugural VIVA World Cup, having successfully hosted a tournament to celebrate 50 years of the KTFF, the KTFF 50th Anniversary Cup, featuring fellow NF-Board member Sápmi and FIFA-unaffiliated Kosovo.
 The NF-Board hoped that sixteen teams would take part, drawn from across its membership.

 Controversy

 In the Spring of 2005, a new government was elected in the Turkish Republic of Northern Cyprus, keen to foster relations with other nations.
 The NF-Board claimed that the government of Ferdi Sabit Soyer insisted on restricting which nations could and could not take part in order to head off potential political arguments.
 For their part, the KTFF claimed that the NF-Board made unreasonable financial demands.

 The upshot of this was that the NF-Board decided to grant the hosting rights for the tournament to Occitania.
 In response, the KTFF announced that they would hold their own tournament, the ELF Cup, scheduled for the same time as the VIVA World Cup.
 Some NF-Board members have accepted invitations to take part in the ELF Cup.